Good question. You? The business next door? If not them, who? Everyone?

-The answer lies partly in real, tangible things and partly in concepts and emotions.
+Pinning down who needs professional indemnity insurance means partly dealing in real, tangible things and partly in concepts and emotions.

 Don't worry, it isn't.
-But it's tricky addressing the 'what's in it for me?' factor without peeking behind the curtain a little.
+But it's difficult to address the 'what's in it for me?' factor without first peeking behind the curtain.

 If you're looking around for professional indemnity insurance, it's likely you've seen a few explanations of what it is and what it does.